-2021 reality Future vision Car as preferred/default mode for many people, even for short trips 50% of car trips in Cambridge are currently wholly within the city Walking, cycling, bus as preferred/ default mode for many people for most short trips Car trips in the city centre are exceptional and for specific needs (e.g. some Blue Badge holders, especially bulky purchases) Congestion, busy car parks, carbon emissions, NOx Busy cycle lanes, more bikes, busier buses - less congestion, cleaner air, less noise More pleasant streets and 'liveable neighbourhoods', with space reallocated to wider uses e.g. car clubs, pocket parks High demand for car parking through city, including in city core Demand for car parking largely satisfied by expanded travel hub / P&R network Reduced demand for car parking in city - current car parks (partially) re- purposed with accessibility and car share schemes main use; Increased demand for cycle parking; Lower levels of car ownership, enabling better use of on-street capacity for wider uses Car parking revenue vital for City, County budgets and service delivery Car parking revenue falling, identifying new income streams by replacing any reduction in income by other income streams Uncoordinated, reactive, piecemeal approach Consistent approach with area parking plans linked to place and street typologies and network hierarchy
+2021 reality Future vision Car as preferred/default mode for many, even for short trips 50% of car trips in Cambridge are wholly within the city Walking, cycling, bus as preferred/ default mode for many people for most short trips Car trips in the city centre are exceptional and for specific needs (e.g. some Blue Badge holders, especially bulky purchases) Congestion, busy car parks, overcrowded and unpleasant streets, carbon emissions, air pollution Busy cycle lanes, more bikes, busier buses - less congestion, cleaner air, less noise More pleasant streets and 'liveable neighbourhoods', with space reallocated to wider uses e.g. car clubs, pocket parks Car trip access to destinations in the city frequently inefficient and expensive Many car trips supplanted by alternatives providing equal or superior access to destinations in the city High demand for car parking through city, including in city core Demand for car parking largely satisfied by expanded travel hub / P&amp;R network Reduced demand for car parking in city - current car parks (partially) re-purposed with accessibility and car share schemes main use; Increased demand for cycle parking matched by increased supply; Lower levels of car ownership, enabling better use of on-street capacity for wider uses Car parking revenue vital for City and County budgets and service delivery Car parking revenue falling, identifying new income streams to replace any reduction in income to avoid impacts on service delivery

 - 5.1.2.
-Parking location, availability and price are key policy levers in this fundamental shift, alongside other demand management policies and need to sit alongside investment in attractive sustainable travel choices: - More sustainable modes need to be more attractive, with travelling by bus, bike and on foot feeling safe, reliable, affordable, and convenient the obvious choice for many trips for many people. - Less sustainable modes need to be less attractive: travelling by car needs to feel less convenient and more expensive - a second-best choice or last resort for many trips for many people.
+Parking location, availability and price are key policy levers in this fundamental shift, alongside other demand management policies and need to sit alongside investment in attractive sustainable travel choices: - More sustainable modes need to be more attractive, with travelling by bus, bike and on foot feeling safe, reliable, affordable, and convenient - the obvious choice for many trips for many people. - Less sustainable modes need to be less attractive: travelling by car needs to feel less convenient and more expensive - a second-best choice or last resort for many trips for many people.